Snvsathvik/Sathvik-first/README.md

 # Sathvik-first
-This is my First Git Repository
+This is my first Git Repository
+Author - SANKA SATHVIK